suffolklibraries/lgc/content/collections/events/arts-at-the-archives-14-05.md

 address_line_2: 'Clapham Rd S'
 town: Lowestoft
 postcode: 'NR32 1DR'
+attendance_information: 'Ages 8-14'
 ---
-Art at the Archive is a new creative club for young people aged 8-14, that meets once a month during term-time at Lowestoft Archives.
+Art at the Archive is a new creative club for young people aged 8-14, that meets once a month during term time at Lowestoft Archives.